a-ceccarelli/distributions_n-state_VJ_model/README.md

-# Approximate solutions of a general stochastic velocity-jump process subject to discrete-time noisy observations
+# Approximate solutions of a general stochastic velocity-jump process model to discrete-time noisy observations

-This is the code related to the manuscript now available on arXiv "Approximate solutions of a general stochastic velocity-jump process subject to discrete-time noisy observations", Arianna Ceccarelli, Alex P. Browning and Ruth E. Baker (2024): https://arxiv.org/abs/2406.19787
+This is the code related to the manuscript now available on Bulletin for Mathematical Biology "Approximate solutions of a general stochastic velocity-jump model subject to discrete-time noisy observations", Arianna Ceccarelli, Alex P. Browning and Ruth E. Baker (2025): https://doi.org/10.1007/s11538-025-01437-x